jaysonalfie/-100daysofcode/log.md

 **Today's Progress**:Began research on how to include the add to cart feature

-**Thought's**:I tired to approach this thinking it can be done in a day but no...I have to take time and be patient
+**Thought's**:I tried to approach this thinking it can be done in a day but no...I have to take time and be patient

 **Link To Work**: https://github.com/jaysonalfie/Aquaflow-Project